jociemoore/voting_app/README.md

 # Voting Application

-This ReactJS application sorts products by votes with the products with the most votes at the top of the feed and the products with the least votes at the bottom.
-Users can up-vote products, which can change the order of the products.
+This simple ReactJS application sorts products by votes: products with the most votes are at the top of the feed and the products with the least votes are at the bottom.
+Users can up-vote products and change the order of the products.

 https://www.fullstackreact.com/